auth0/Auth0.swift/V2_MIGRATION_GUIDE.md

 - `.malformedInvitationURL`, for when the invitation URL is missing the `organization` and/or the `invitation` query parameters.
 - `.noAuthorizationCode`, for when the callback URL is missing the `code` query parameter.
 - `.idTokenValidationFailed`, for when the ID Token validation performed after Web Auth login fails.
 - `.other`, for when a different `Error` happens.
-That error can be acessed via the `cause: Error?` property.
+That error can be accessed via the `cause: Error?` property.

 ### `CredentialsManagerError` struct

 All the former enum cases are now static properties, so to switch over them you will need to add a `default` clause.
-As static properties cannot have asociated values, to access the `Error` for `.refreshFailed`, `.biometricsFailed`, and `.revokeFailed` use the new `cause: Error?` property.
+As static properties cannot have associated values, to access the `Error` for `.refreshFailed`, `.biometricsFailed`, and `.revokeFailed` use the new `cause: Error?` property.

 ##### Before